STXT - Semantic Text

 EnumValues = "[" Value { "," Value } "]"

-NodeName = Text (up to "(" or ":"), with trim and space compaction
+NodeName = Text up to `(` or `:`, with trim and compaction of spaces

-NamespaceTarget = Namespace per STXT-SPEC
+NamespaceTarget = Namespace according to STXT-SPEC

 Namespace = Ident { "."
 Ident }